MScBiomedicalInformatics/MSIB32500/lectures/lecture1.md

   13   rs11589552 2014196749    C      221     1184    T      0.01878       0.8796       0.1202
  CHR          SNP         BP   A1      C_A      C_U   A2        CHISQ            P           OR

-#### Note that the header is now at the end of the table, we can fix it with 'awk':
+#### Note that if the header is now at the end of the table, we can fix it with 'awk':

 $ awk 'NR==1;NR>1 {print $0 | "sort -k2"}' table.txt | column -t
 #### Print the first row *NR==1*, then perform the sorting starting